 NFL’s Next Gen Stats offer an answer.
 They have been tracking ball carrier speed since 2016 and can determine a player’s top speed with possession.
 Using their data, here are the fastest players in the league.

-Who is the fastest player in the NFL for 2021?
+Who was the fastest player in the NFL in 2021?

-Here are the NFL’s fastest ball carriers in the 2021 regular season so far (via Next Gen Stats):
+These players were the NFL’s fastest ball carriers in the 2021 regular season, with one young running back dominating the top 10 (via Next Gen Stats):

 Who was the fastest NFL player in 2020?